 The largest service provider on the Hungarian gaming market

 Szerencsejáték Zrt is the largest gaming service provider in Hungary.
-It has exclusive rights to distribute number draw games, sports bets and prize draw tickets throughout the entire territory of the country and, through its investments; it also has interests in four Hungarian casinos.
+It has exclusive rights to distribute number draw games, sports bets and prize draw tickets throughout the entire territory of the country.

 The lottery company operates an online sales technology with national coverage and extensive retail network.
 The majority of products are available by phone, on the Internet and via SMS, too.
 Currently, the lottery company operates seven number draw games (five-number draw lottery, six-number draw lottery, Scandinavian Lotto, Joker, Keno, Luxor and Puttó), three types of sports bets (Toto Pools, Tippmix and Goal Toto), and a portfolio of 15-20 prize draw tickets.
 Two thirds of the Hungarian adult population, which is approximately five million people, are regular customers of the Company.
 The company has a more than 50% market share in the Hungarian gaming market.
 At the moment, staff consists of approximately 1,200 employees, 700 whereof work in the Company's own commercial network, while there is also an extensive group of related resellers.
 As a result of the company's dynamic growth, the average gaming revenues per resident is the highest among the lottery companies of Central Eastern European countries who joined the European Union in May 2004.
 Szerencsejáték Zrt has increased its turnover by nearly 70% over the past two years.